MicrosoftDocs/visualstudio-docs/mac/building-asp-net-core.md

 ## Task 6: Inserting application middleware

 1. Locate the **Configure** method in the **Startup** class.
 This is where all the middleware is configured so that it can be inserted into the HTTP pipeline and used to process every request to the server.
-Note that while this method is called only once, the contents of the methods (such as **UseStaticFiles**) may be executed on every request.
+While this method is called only once, the contents of the methods (such as **UseStaticFiles**) may be executed on every request.

     ![](media/netcore-image36.png)

 2. You can also add additional middleware to be executed as part of the pipeline.
 Add the code below after **app.UseStaticFiles** to automatically add an **X-Test** header to every outgoing response.
-Note that IntelliSense will help complete the code as you type.
+IntelliSense will help complete the code as you type.

     ```csharp
     app.Use(async (context, next) =>